matejcerny/scala-adoption-tracker/README.md

 - `website` – homepage.
 Public official websites are preferred.
 - `description` – short explanation of company or project and how Scala is used there.
 - `scala3AdoptionStatus` – one of `not planned`, `planned`, `partial`, `full` (or `null` if unknown)
-- `sources` – list of links or short notes backing up the claims
+- `sources` – list of links or short notes backing up the claims.
+Could be GitHub repos, blog posts, conference talks, etc.
 - `size` – integer used for ordering.
 GitHub star count for OSS projects, headcount for companies.
 - `category` – `product company`, `OSS project`, or `consulting company`